bobby61815/AlphaSeq/README.md

 https://www.pnas.org/doi/10.1073/pnas.1705867114

 # Methodology
 This study reprogrammed yeast mating and used it as a high-throughput method to screen protein-protein interactions.
-He first knocked out MATa and MATα
+He first engineered yeast strains (MATa and MATα haploid cells) to show a log-linear relationship between mating efficiency and protein binding strength.

+After that, they design libraries with barcode technology and NGS analysis to screen the protein interactions involving six prosurvival BCL2 homologs and nine de novo binding proteins.